Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 This is when the raison d’etre for the whole project is debated and discussed and evangelized by the top leadership.
 It involves looking at outside competition and the challenges at hand.

 To bring in sustained and last change, everyone should be on board with the need to usher in the change in the first place.
 This should involve an honest dialog and discussion with the company.
 The more the discussions around what the leadership proposes along with analytical backup, the more people will see the urgency for the change.
-To help this along, following can he done:
+To help this along, the following can be done:

 - Use internal social media options like Yammer to create a discussion forum where people can exchange ideas and debate the need for change and the options available.